 1 tsp salt

 2 cups homemade or good quality prepared tomato sauce

 1. Cut off most of the eggplants stems, then cut them in half, lengthwise.
 Using a small serrated knife, carefully make deep slits in the flesh side of each eggplant half.
 Make sure not to cut all the way through the skin.

 2. Heat the 2 Tbs light olive oil in a large frying pan on medium-high heat.
 Add the eggplants in one layer, flesh side down.
 Reduce the heat to medium-low and fry gently for about 15 minutes.
 The color of the skin will gradually change – this is the sign the eggplants are cooking inside.
 Turn the eggplants and fry gently on the skin side for about 5 minutes longer.
 Transfer to a cutting board and let cool to room temperature.

-3. Meanwhile, roast the pine nuts in a toaster oven and cool to room temperature.
-Combine the onion and parsley in a food processor, chop coarsely and transfer to a bowl .
-Chop the meat finely and add to the onion-parsley bowl.
+3. Meanwhile, lightly roast the pine nuts in a toaster oven and cool to room temperature.
+Chop the onion and parsley coarsely in a food processor and transfer to a bowl .
+Chop the meat finely and add to the bowl.
 Add the sumac, allspice, black pepper, Cayenne, salt and 1 Tbs olive oil and mix well.

 4. Once the eggplants are cool enough to handle, carefully take out the flesh, trying to get rid of as much seeds as you can.
 Chop the flesh coarsely and add to the meat.
 Add the roasted pine nuts and currants and mix well.